curateteaching/digitalpedagogy/keywords/fiction.md

 * Type: Text
 * Creator: Teju Cole

-Cole's "Seven Short Stories" unnervingly rewrites the iconic opening of major novels (*Mrs. Dalloway*, *Things Fall Apart*, and others), upsetting their canonical force with the violence of the United States' 21st-century foreign policy.
+Cole's "Seven Short Stories" rewrites the iconic opening of major novels (*Mrs. Dalloway*, *Things Fall Apart*, and others), upsetting their canonical force with the violence of the United States' 21st-century foreign policy.
 If the stories "deform" classic novels to highlight the violence of contemporary the "war on terror," they also exploit the limitations/affordances of Twitter.
 Each of the seven stories initially appeared as a tweet, limited to 140 characters.
-The *tweet*, as a narrative form, is explored elsewhere by Cole ("Hafiz" and "A Piece of the Wall"), as well as by Jennifer Egan in her techno-thriller in miniature "Black Box."
-In these stories, however, the abbreviated length of the tweet enacts the violence and truncation described.
-Cole's drone tweets are similar to his set of tweet-length fictions inspired by the French newspaper genre *fait divers*, which Cole calls ["Small Fates"](http://www.tejucole.com/small-fates/).
-Cole's "Small Fates," like the *fait divers*, invite reflection on the relationship between medium and genre, on literature and politics, on canonicity and contemporary politics.
+The *tweet*, as a narrative form, is explored elsewhere by Cole ("Hafiz" and "A Piece of the Wall"), as well as by Jennifer Egan in her techno-thriller in miniature "Black Box"; all these works invite discussion about the narrative form, and affordances, of tweet.
+Can one tell a whole story in a tweet?
+What sorts of stories are better suited to a tweet?
+What sorts of story resist it?
+How do these narrative affordances of the tweet contrast with those of the works Cole here rewrites?
+In this way, "Seven Stories About Drones" is valuable even in pedagogical contexts not focused on digital, or new media, literature.
+In considering questions of narrative form and genre, it may be worth noting that Cole's drone tweets are similar to his set of tweet-length fictions, inspired by the French newspaper genre *fait divers*, ["Small Fates"](http://www.tejucole.com/small-fates/).
+"Small Fates," like the *fait divers*, invite reflection on the relationship between medium and genre, on literature and politics, on canonicity and contemporary politics.
 (Cole's interview with Sarah Zhang offers valuable reflection on these works.)

-> MATT: can you explain how readings might use this in their own classes?

 #### Teaching Literature Through Technology: Sherlock Holmes and Digital Humanities
 ![screenshot](./images/fiction_swafford-teaching-literature.png)